-- Arlenwald forest: The tarred road starts at the Arosa-Weisshorn cable car middle station (LAW) and descends by about 100m in altitude difference to Prätschli.
+- Arlenwald forest: The tarred road starts at the Arosa-Weisshorn resort lift middle station (LAW) and descends by about 100m in altitude difference to Prätschli.

 - Prätschli-Rot Tritt: This trail is initially tarred and transitions to a wide forest road.
 100m altitude difference.

 - Middle Station LAW-Carmenna hut: easily manoeuvrable gravel road.
 120m altitude difference.

 - Squirrel Trail: This forest trail starts at Hof Maran and ends at the Obersee lake.
 130m altitude difference.

 - Innerarosa-Schwellisee lake: start at the outdoor parking area of the Alpenblick restaurant or at the indoor parking garage Brüggli (barrier-free parking).
 The gravel hiking trail leads to the Schwellisee lake.

 - Obersee lake: This is a flat round-trip around the Obersee lake.
 Start at the Arosa train station.

 - Reservoir Lake dam: This flat forest trail around half of the dam provides beautiful views of the Isel.

 The Arosa Bear Sanctuary has lots to offer and is an adventure for young and old.
 The centre of attention are the first three residents of our sanctuary: Napa, Meimo and Amelia.
 Learn more about the background of the three bears from Serbia and Albania and many more fun bear facts while observing the furry creatures from the visitor’s platform.